morphoorg/morpho/README.md

   - git
   - python-matplotlib

-  Morpho can read and save files in either **R** or **root.** If you would like to use root, install root-system or see https://root.cern.
+  Morpho can read and save files in either **R** or **root.** If you would like to use root, install root-system or see https://root.cern (and ensure that morpho and PyROOT use the same version of python).

 ### Virtual environment installation ###